DragonAxeSoftware/fpm/.github/instructions/common.instructions.md

 ## Devops

-Devops script are found in the scripts/devops folder.
+Devops scripts are found in the scripts/devops folder.
 These can be used to setup the development environment, run tests, or deploy the application.

+GitHub Actions workflows are in `.github/workflows/`:
+- `ci.yml` - CI workflow (manual trigger via workflow_dispatch)
+- `release.yml` - Release workflow triggered by version tags (e.g., `v0.1.0`)

+For devops-specific tasks like CI/CD, local pipeline testing, and Docker usage, read `.github/instructions/devops.md`.

 ## Documentation